Records Relating to Special Collections Department | University of Miami Finding Aids

 The Phanor James Eder collection consists mainly of correspondence.
 The letters are from the mid 1800's to the early 1900's.
 The bulk of the correspondence is addressed to Santiago M. Eder, Dr. Eder's father.
 These letters are divided into local and foreign correspondence and are addressed to Santiago M. Eder by businessmen who bought or sold some sort of merchandise to him.
 Most of the letters deal with the sugar mills and other farm plantations owned by Santiago Eder.
 Although most of the correspondence belongs to Santiago M. Eder, there is some correspondence belonging to James Eder, Phanor's son and Charles (Chaz) and Henry J. Eder, Phanor's brothers.
 They all had a part in the Cauca Valley Agricultural Company.
 In this collection we also find correspondence dealing with the Cauca Valley Agricultural Company, a sugar mill owned by the Eder family.
 Just a small portion of the correspondence deals with the Eder family's personal matters.

-One microfilm, one audiotape, manuscripts and ledgers are included in the collection.
+Two microfilms, manuscripts and ledgers are included in the collection.
 The film and manuscripts are agriculturally related, dealing with the land of Colombia.
 The ledgers are records of businesses owned by the Eders.